About the Rogers Park Highly Gifted Program

 The Anchorage School District supports the unique needs of highly gifted students by offering the Highly Gifted (HG) Program at Rogers Park Elementary School.
 Approximately 210 kindergarten through sixth grade students, nearly 40% of the school’s total population, share classrooms with their academic peers.
 To qualify, students must score in the 99th percentile for cognitive ability, the 98th percentile for achievement in math and reading, and in the 99th percentile on an IQ assessment.

 HG program staff are trained in gifted education, enabling them to address a variety of gifted-related issues including perfectionism and underachievement.
 Our program is grounded in challenge, student engagement, differentiated learning and the social and emotional needs of highly gifted learners.
-We provide an environment where students consistently interact with their age mates who are also intellectual peers.
+We provide an environment where students consistently interact with same-age peers who are also intellectual peers.
 Learning is developmentally appropriate, while offering acceleration tailored to the particular needs of a given classroom of students.
 Enriched activities and opportunities to extend beyond standard grade level skills and concepts are routine.

 Our staff addresses the Social Emotional Learning Standards and the unique needs of gifted students by working with whole classes, small groups, and individuals.
 Literature and team-building initiatives are used to address topics such as building social skills, dealing with bullies, working cooperatively, being a dependable friend, and developing Habits of Mind.

 Our Language Arts program centers on the reading/writing workshop model.
 The goal of the workshop model is to explicitly teach students strategies to become more skillful at comprehending and writing text at a high level.
 In math, students are grouped by ability and work through the Go Math curriculum at an accelerated pace.
 Algebra and Geometry classes are also offered as needed to advanced math students.
 Science kits, experiments, and science fair projects allow students the opportunity to be scientists rather than just read about science.
 Social studies projects and simulations offer both student involvement and enrichment.
-Other projects such as Mini-Society, National History Day or Create a Culture, provide opportunities for student choice and creativity.
+Other projects such as Mini-Society, National History Day, and ROPEs provide opportunities for student choice and creativity.
 HG students also participate in health, P.E., music, and art classes.
 All Rogers Park students work on skills and projects using available technology.

 Rogers Park HG Program is committed to developing a growth mindset school environment - a place where all students believe that with effort and perseverance, they can develop their intelligence and succeed.
 Dr. Carol Dweck, an educational researcher at Stanford University, has developed two belief systems about intelligence (fixed and growth), which have incredible implications for the success of individuals in all aspects of their lives.